andreastocco01/ATA2425/README.md

 | Tok | 100.00 | 75.75 | 74.66 | 75.20 |
 | No Tags | 100.00 | 77.58 | 73.64 | 75.56

+## Create Models

+Run the `gutbrainie_ner.ipynb` to generate all the models examined in this task.

 ## Running Predictions

 To generate predictions on the test data using the trained model, run the script `submission.py`.